 About me

-I am a 3rd year PhD student at NYU in the Carrasco Lab.
+I am a 4th year PhD student at NYU in the Carrasco Lab.
 Currently I am working on the projects investigating the interaction between visual attention and adaptation.

 To be specific, I ask questions like:

-How does visual attention interact with perception?
+How does visual attention interact with perception and its relationship with consciousness?

 How do people inhibit irrelevant information and do motor control?